-Empty Bowls – Franklin Township, NJ, in concert with the Franklin Food Bank, will host the first annual Empty Bowls Event, on March 10, 2019 at the DoubleTree by Hilton on Atrium Drive in Somerset.
+Empty Bowls – Franklin Township, NJ, in concert with the Franklin Food Bank, will host the Second Annual Empty Bowls Event, on March 22, 2020 at the DoubleTree by Hilton on Atrium Drive in Somerset.
 The event is open to the public.

 Empty Bowls is a grassroots effort to raise both money and awareness in the fight to end hunger, personalized by artists and art organizations on a community level.
 For a the cost of admission, guests can choose a pottery bowl handmade by a local artist to keep as a reminder of all the empty bowls in the world.
 A simple meal prepared and donated by local entrepreneurs will be served.
 All proceeds from this Empty Bowls event go directly to the Franklin Food Bank, the nonprofit agency serving the hungry in Franklin Township and nearby communities.

 “Food insecurity is a pressing social need where individuals and households have limited or uncertain access to adequate food,” explained local potter and Founding Executive Team Member, Susan Seamon of Somerset.
 “One hundred percent of our proceeds go to the Franklin Food Bank to help our neighbors.”